abhashthapa/abt-ai-ebook-writer-ui/README.md

 - Review and edit the Table of Contents.
 - Edit the final content through simple Markdown editor.
 - Save the final content as a Markdown file.

-This project is a GUI Python application for creating e-books using AI agents.
-It generates table of content, content, designs cover pages for the book and each chapters, and exports into separate and merged MD and PDF files.

-**Being a non-programmer, I used [Cursor](https://www.cursor.com/) and gpt-4o to produce this script.**

 ## Setup